 One of the prominent selling features of composite roofing is that it is a lasting investment.
 Composite shakes & shingles have a much lower lifetime cost than natural cedar shakes & shingles.
 The initial installed cost for composite shakes and shingles is within the same range as that of natural cedar, particularly with the help of a certified contractor.
 Synthetic roofing materials give you decades of quality roofing with zero extra maintenance cost, replacement or treatment costs that homeowners with other roofing products can incur.
 These products come with a return on investment of over 70 percent upon resale of the home due to the transferable warranty they carry.
 In fact, using synthetic shingles and shakes increases the value of a home.

 A cedar shake roof cost varies depending on a variety of factors including the type and grade/quality of cedar, location, and installation pattern.
-While a typical cedar roof costs about $98,353 or so for a 4000 square foot home over a twenty-five year lifespan, including the upfront installation, annual maintenance costs and re-roofing; fire retardant types of treated cedar roofs can run up to $111,694 for a 4000 square foot home over the same lifespan.
-Compared to high-tech synthetic roofing such as Enviroshake, that eliminate all maintenance and re-roofing, the only cost incurred is the initial installation that goes for approximately $40,000 for the same 4000 square foot home.
+Let’s say a typical cedar roof costs about $100,00 over a twenty-five year lifespan, and a fire retardant cedar roof costs about $112,000.
+This estimate includes the upfront installation, annual maintenance costs and re-roofing.
+Over the same twenty-five year lifespan, a high-tech synthetic like Enviroshake would only incur the initial installation cost, saving the homeowner approximately 60%.

 Wooden shakes & shingles require a little bit of extra preparation before installing on the roof.
 The total cost of wood shingles cannot be considered without including the cost of removing any existing roofing material and ensuring the roof deck and or strapping do not need to be replaced, which is an additional charge as well.
 In addition, traditional cedar has a waste factor of 15-20% extra material needed to account for bad pieces, and installation waste that increases the quantity of material you need to order.
 There are also other cost considerations to make, including underlayment – a special waterproofing membrane most contractors recommend to ensure there’s no opening for elements, including moisture.